Andriana95/PetShop/README.md

 spring.datasource.password=admin
 ```
 The application uses `spring.jpa.hibernate.ddl-auto=update` so that the tables will be created automatically from the domain models.

+After the correct information is added, please run `DemoApplication.java`

+# Pet shop Spring Boot application
+This application is used by the pet shop frontend application (https://github.com/Andriana95/pet-shop-react)

 ### Stripe
 The application also uses Stripe, and the `stripe.pk` and `stripe.sk` are stored in the `application.properties` file as well (just for demo purposes, in real life, we should send them as ENV vars)